mattmaynes2/java-tftp/README.md

 Eclipse should now be configured properly.

 ## Running Instructions

 **Note** All transfers take place from the present working directory of the respective project.
 For example a write operation from the client will write from `project-root/client/`

+There is a change directory command `cd` which allows you to move the present working directory to a different folder.
+For example `cd ../` will change the directory to the directory above the current project.
+All directory changes are relative to the original project directory.
+To return to the project directory, simply type `cd .`

 ### Server
 - To run the server, run the server project from eclipse.